awasson/civiTAX/README.md

 civiTAX
 =======

+Note: In order for this extension to work correctly it must be named ca.lunahost.civitax and placed into your extensions directory.

-Note: This extension is currently in development and is not ready for production.
+This extension is currently in development and is not ready for production.

 A civiCRM tax field extension